reactive-firewall/CodePoem/README.md

-*WARNING:* This code is NOT INTENDED TO RUN SAFLY
+*WARNING:* This code is NOT INTENDED TO RUN SAFELY
 ==================================================

 **WHILE STRICTLY RECOMMENDED YOU DO NOT RUN THE CODE:**